spacedrone404/on-screen-food-menu/README.md

  Brief project description.

 Beta stage.
 No design, just a concept.
-Functionality for entering dishes into the database is under development.

 > NEW Added PHP logic to add products to the database, remove element by their ID value, list all available products on one page.
 Currently, the application does not have a responsive design because it is intended to be used on 1920x1080 environment.